-- Investment risk: There is no investment risk borne by you, it is all borne by the trustees of your defined benefit scheme.
+- Investment risk: There is no investment risk borne by you, it is all borne by the trustees of your defined benefit pension scheme.

 - Loss of Pension Benefits: Taking benefits early could reduce your pension income in retirement and is therefore only suitable for a limited number of people and circumstances.

 - Cash Lump Sum: If you release cash from your pension early you will not have anything left to provide you with income in retirement.

 - Investment Freedom: Unlike your old defined benefit scheme, you take control of your money and invest it in the way you want to.

 - Flexible Retirement Options: You no longer must take all of your pension in one go, you can now have more choice and flexibility in how much you take and when you take it.

 - Death Benefits: Unlike an old company defined benefit pension scheme, by transferring to a new arrangement, 100% of your pension fund, after any cash and charges taken, can be paid to whomever you like.

 - Cash Lump Sum: You can take a 100% cash lump sum – the first 25% is tax free.
 The rest is taxed at your marginal tax rate applicable at the time you take it, which could change in the future.

 - Release Cash Early: You can release cash from your pension at the age of 55 and continue to work whilst taking your pension.

 Can every Defined Benefit pension scheme be transferred?